Pedro and I before the race

 Most importantly, as with Nike, Joma was able to create this channel without adding any new expenses; the entire program worked within the company’s existing infrastructure – it required no new people, plants or processes.

 The opportunity was hidden in plain sight; it just took creativity and an open mind to identify and exploit it.
 Which are the same skills you need to find the hidden profit centers in your business and the hidden pleasure centers in your life.
 Before you start thinking it’s impossible, think of what Pedro accomplished for his companies without spending a dime.
-And then, as Nike says, “.”
+And then, as Nike says, “Just Do It.”

 Skip to content